particle-iot/docs/src/content/hardware/certification/certification-documents.md

 ## BRN310 BRN314 Boron 2G/3G

 The Boron 2G/3G is not recommended for new designs and will be deprecated with the existing stock is depleted.
-You should use the B Series SoM instead.
+You should use the B-Series SoM instead.

 {{!-- BEGIN do not edit content below, it is automatically generated 785e45e8-9da4-45d9-a1f5-71add831195b --}}